Wellbeing and Support Services

 - The Mental Health team is a specialist service which offers a range of support for students with diagnosed mental health conditions and care leavers.
 This may include help with your transition to the institution, recommendations for reasonable adjustments, longer term emotional support and advice about Disabled Students Allowance for Mental Health.

 - The Disability Team offers disabled students’ advice, recommendations for adjustments and support throughout their time at City.
 This can include regular, confidential one-to-one appointments, liaison with other university departments and advice about Disabled Students Allowances.

 - The Neurodiversity Support team offers specialist 1:1 support, advice and reasonable adjustments to students with specific learning differences (SpLDs), including dyslexia, dyspraxia, dyscalculia and ADHD.
 Screenings are also available for students who believe they might have a specific learning difference.

-- The Academic Learning Support Service is here to help you develop your skills so that you can learn more effectively and boost your performance.
-They offer workshops, embedded sessions and 1:1 tutorials to all students.
+- The Academic Skills Team is here to help you develop your skills so that you can learn more effectively and boost your performance.
+They offer workshops, embedded sessions, and 1:1 tutorials to all students.
 The service is available throughout the year; there’s no need to wait until your studies get difficult.

 - The Student Adviser Team in the Student Centre provide friendly, professional and efficient advice and guidance on anything related to your life as a student here at City.
 You can talk to a member of the team about any issue or difficulty you may be facing during your time at University through phone, email or booking an appointment.